adnan0819/6998.004/README.md

 [![Video-demo](http://img.youtube.com/vi/keRvLc7Hibk/0.jpg)](http://www.youtube.com/watch?v=keRvLc7Hibk)

-**The webpage will go on forever so you need to reload it (as mentioned in the Assignment instructions)**
+**The webpage will go on forever so you need to reload it (as mentioned in the Assignment instructions).**